ifindu19/MNJScript/README.md

 # MNJScript
 MNJScript/MNJ (stands for My Name Jeff) is an interpreter joke programming language.
-It is written in Python3 and modelled after BASIC.
+It is written in Python and modelled after BASIC.
-It is a modified version of [MyOPL](https://github.com/davidcallanan/py-myopl-code)
+It is a modified version of [MyOPL](https://github.com/davidcallanan/py-myopl-code), a template language also written in Python and modelled after BASIC.

 The only difference is most commands begin with Jeff.